Arkansas: Education

 Arkansas has 1,064 state-funded kindergartens, elementary, junior and senior high schools.

 The state supports a network of public universities and colleges, including two major university systems: Arkansas State University System and University of Arkansas System.
 The University of Arkansas, flagship campus of the University of Arkansas System in Fayetteville was ranked #63 among public schools in the nation by U.S. News & World Report.
-Other public institutions include University of Arkansas at Pine Bluff, Arkansas Tech University, Henderson State University, Southern Arkansas University, and University of Central Arkansas across the state.
+Other public institutions include Arkansas State University, University of Arkansas at Pine Bluff, Arkansas Tech University, Henderson State University, Southern Arkansas University, and University of Central Arkansas across the state.
 It is also home to 11 private colleges and universities including Hendrix College, one of the nation's top 100 liberal arts colleges, according to U.S. News & World Report.

 In the 1920s the state required all children to attend public schools.
 The school year was set at 131 days, although some areas were unable to meet that requirement.

-Generally prohibited in the West at large, school corporal punishment is not unusual in Arkansas, with 20,083 public school students paddled at least one time, according to government data for the 2011–12 school year.
+Generally prohibited in the Western world at large, school corporal punishment is not unusual in Arkansas, with 20,083 public school students paddled at least one time, according to government data for the 2011–12 school year.
 The rate of corporal punishment in public schools is higher only in Mississippi.

-Educational attainment

-Arkansas is one of the least educated U.S. states.
-It ranks near the bottom in terms of percentage of the population with a high school or college degree.
-The state's educational system has a history of underfunding, low teachers' salaries and political meddling in the curriculum.

-Educational statistics during the early days are fragmentary and unreliable.
-Many counties did not submit full reports to the secretary of state, who did double duty as commissioner of common schools.
-But the percentage of whites over 20 years old who were illiterate was given as: